-Guide: moving to Finland
+Guide: Moving to Finland

 Right of residence and right to work in Finland

-Social security and healthcare
+Social security and healthcare in Finland

-Taxation
+Taxation in Finland

 You can find information on taxation in Finland on the page Taxation in Finland.
 The Nordic tax portal Nordisk eTax also contains useful information on taxation in the Nordic countries.

-Housing
+Housing in Finland

 You can find information on types of housing, looking for a home and housing allowance on the page Housing in Finland.